trel/irods_client_rest_cpp_beast/API.md

     --data-urlencode 'lpath=<string>' \ # Absolute logical path to a data object.
     --data-urlencode 'resource=<string>' \ # The resource holding the target replica.
 Optional.
     --data-urlencode 'replica-number=<integer>' \ # The replica number of the target replica.
 Optional.
     --data-urlencode 'compute-checksums=<integer>' \ # 0 or 1.
 Defaults to 1.
 Can be used to skip the checksum calculation step.
+Optional.
     --data-urlencode 'admin=<integer>' \ # 0 or 1.
 Defaults to 0.
 Execute as a rodsadmin.
+Optional.
     -G
 ```